ue22-p21/web-intro/notebooks/24-in-flow-out-of-flow.md

   we want the 120px to be for the **full height** (padding + border included) of the header
 * also note the `rgba()` function to define colors with a level of transparency
   0: totally transparent, 1: totally opaque
+* we could have avoided the duplication of that `120px` thing using CSS so-called *custom properties* (aka variables)
+  but more on this later...

 +++ {"slideshow": {"slide_type": "slide"}}